Exceptions to the General Rule: Liability Amidst a Fortuitous Event

 The extraordinary nature of fortuitous events calls for extraordinary measures.
 While indeed its exact date of happening is impossible to foresee (lest you claim that you have inherited the talents of Nostradamus and similar prophets), preparation for which is not really that impossible.
 We, at the Sangalang and Gaerlan, Business Lawyers, offer advice on how to legally prepare and react at fortuitous events.
 Go join our group on the link below for free legal advice

 Cover photo from: The Public Domain Review

 Christian Andrew Labitoria Gallardo is a recent graduate of the Ateneo School of Law with a Juris Doctor degree, and is currently an associate of the Sangalan and Gaerlan, Business Lawyers, a law firm specializing in labor, corporate and business law.
-You may reach him at email@example.com Art 1268, Civil Code of the Philippines.
+You may reach him through a phone call or message (09157042132) or via email (firstname.lastname@example.org).
+Art 1268, Civil Code of the Philippines.
 Art 1942, Civil Code.
 Art 1267, Civil Code.
 Comglasco Corporation v Santos Car Check Corporation, G.R.
 No. 202989 (2015).
 Id.
 Central Bank v CA, 338 Phil.
 691 (1997)